 - Don’t panic, or let yourself become very upset about this situation.
 Freaking out is not a solution.

-- Don’t be worried that your car will be repossessed or you will be evicted from your house.
-It takes more than one missed (not late!) payment for a repossession or eviction to start.
+- And don’t be worried that your car will be repossessed or you will be evicted from your house.
+Remember, it takes more than one missed (not late!) payment for a repossession or eviction to start.
 Be sure to communicate with your creditors and landlord.

 - Don’t stress about your credit.
 Late payments aren’t even reported to credit reporting agencies until they are at least 30 days late.